ClevrSolutions/ATS-Documentation/ats-public-documentation/general/compatibility.md

 ### Other Browsers

-No other browsers are supported at the moment.
+No other browser is supported at the moment.

-## Selenium Requirements

-ATS does only support Selenium version 2.53.0.
-If you want to use ATS with a custom selenium server, make sure it is running on the supported version.